reactive/data-client/docs/core/api/Manager.md

   <meta name="docsearch:pagerank" content="20"/>
 </head>

-Managers are singletons that orchestrate the complex asynchronous behavior of `rest-hooks`.
+Managers are singletons that orchestrate the complex asynchronous behavior of `Reactive Data Client`.
-Several managers are provided by `rest-hooks` and used by default; however there is nothing stopping other compatible managers to be built that expand the functionality.
+Several managers are provided by `Reactive Data Client` and used by default; however there is nothing stopping other compatible managers to be built that expand the functionality.
 We encourage PRs or complimentary libraries!